library(tidyverse)

 ]

-viewof median_radio = Inputs.radio(
+= Inputs.radio(

-d3.group(medians_ojs, d => d.method),
+viewof median_radio .group(medians_ojs, d => d.method),

-{ key: "All experts", label: html`<b>Median</b>` }
+d3key: "All experts", label: html`<b>Median</b>` }

 )

-viewof mase_range = Inputs.range(
+= Inputs.range(

-[3, d3.extent(scores_ojs, d => d.MASE1_w1)],
+viewof mase_range 3, d3.extent(scores_ojs, d => d.MASE1_w1)],

-{ step: .5, value: 25, label: html`<b>MASE max</b>`, format: x => x.toFixed(0) }
+[step: .5, value: 25, label: html`<b>MASE max</b>`, format: x => x.toFixed(0) }

 )